 Procedure: Employees must thaw meat at safe temperatures by following the steps below:

-2. Frozen meat may be thawed in a cooler or tempering room at between 50 degrees Fahrenheit and 72 degrees Fahrenheit as long as the following precautions are followed: 1) Ground beef pieces of at least one pound are thawed for not more than nine hours, 2) whole chickens of at least 3.7 pounds are thawed for not more than nine hours, and 3) thawed meat is cooled to below 41 degrees Fahrenheit within two hours of thawing.
+- Frozen meat may be thawed in a cooler or tempering room at <40 degrees Fahrenheit as long as the following precautions are followed: 1) Ground beef pieces of at least one pound are thawed for not more than nine hours, 2) whole chickens of at least 3.7 pounds are thawed for not more than nine hours, and 3) thawed meat is cooled to below 40 degrees Fahrenheit within two hours of thawing.

-3. Tempering and thawing conditions over 72 degrees Fahrenheit must be monitored closely to prevent the growth of pathogenic bacteria.
+- Tempering and thawing conditions must be monitored closely to prevent the growth of pathogenic bacteria.

 Contact Log10 for Help With Development and Review of SOPs